Now that you know what a structured job interview is and what steps to take before scheduling structured interviews, let’s explore how you do it!

 Be an open book and tell your candidate to ask you questions pertaining to the role, colleagues and your restaurant.
 Try to answer them as comprehensively as possible.

 When done, thank the applicant for taking the time to come in and communicate the time frame it will take you to get back to him with your decision.
-Of course, if the candidate is available immediately and you need him to start, go for it then and there!
+Of course, if the candidate is available immediately and you need him to start, hire him right away!